-Gender presentation and the LGBTQ community are under attack in what is already a strikingly different nation under the presidency of Donald Trump.
+Gender presentation and the LGBTQ community are under attack in what is already a strikingly different nation.
 In my work, I am addressing the inequalities, prejudices, and fears of otherness that people do not understand.
-The bathroom laws targeting transgender people are promoting those fears and injustices.
+The bathroom laws, sports bans, and lack of health care targeting transgender people are promoting those fears and injustices.
 These laws promote discrimination against gay, bisexual, transgender, genderqueer, and intersex people.
 It catapults transgender individuals into the spotlight and forces their private lives into a public dialogue.

 These preconceptions of trans and gender non-conforming persons are why I have put myself on display despite my discomfort.
 It has become my own mission to both educate and inform through my work.